 Yes!
 Dogs can also enjoy celery.
 Celery is very low in fat and cholesterol.
 It is also a great source of fiber and contains vitamins A, C, and K as well as potassium, folate, and manganese.
 Again, all fruits, veggies, and peanut butter should be considered treats.
 In other words, they should not make up more than 10% of the dog's diet.
 The veggie has also been used to help freshen up stinky breath.
 With that being said, too much celery should be avoided as it can cause excessive urination and an upset stomach.

 CBD for Dogs

-By now, you've likely heard of the incredible benefits of CBD for dogs.
-From reducing the growth and spreading of cancer cells to treating dogs suffering from epilepsy to managing separation anxiety, CBD is changing the lives of dogs and their owners alike.
-Many pet parents have found that implementing CBD oil into their dog's food or their homemade dog treats provides an abundance of health benefits that their beloved four-legged friend can't get enough of.
-However, CBD oil is not the only way that Fido can reap the benefits of the wondrous herb.
+By now, you've likely heard about CBD for dogs.
+Many pet parents have been implementing CBD oil into their dog's food or their homemade dog treats that their beloved four-legged friend can't get enough of.

 CBD Infused Peanut Butter

-Honest Paws has recently developed CBD infused peanut butter to satisfy Fido's taste buds and provide your dog with a slew of nutritional benefits.
+Honest Paws has recently developed CBD infused peanut butter to satisfy Fido's taste buds.
 Of course, Honest Paws cultivates only the best all-natural ingredients which ensure the product's safety and allows pet parents to rest easy knowing they are giving their dog the absolute greatest CBD peanut butter available.
 The peanut butter is rich in protein and minerals and can be added to your dog's food daily if you so should choose.

 Suggested Serving Size: